-EWPC 496.
-Topics in English
+EMCO 496.
+Topics in English & Media Communications 3 hours

-Topics courses in this program will examine areas of special interest in the fields of English, writing, and communications.
-They will allow students and professors to explore such wideranging topics as The Graphic Novel, Horror Stories, Creating Podcasts, Studies in Contemporary Multicultural Literature, Sportswriting, Autobiography and Memoir, Detective Fiction, The Western, and more.
+Topics courses in this program will examine areas of special interest in story, writing, and media application.
+Courses may include The Drama, The Novel, Shakespeare, 20th Century Poetry, Screenwriting, Solutions Journalism, Grant Writing, Music Production, Documentary Filmmaking, and Public Relations, among others.
 Topics courses (but not specific topics) may be repeated for a total of 9 hours.
+Credit hours earned in this course exceeding program requirements will be considered elective hours.
+EMCO 480 may be substituted for 3 hours of EMCO 496.

-EWPC 499.
-Senior Seminar in English
+EMCO 499.
+Senior Seminar in English & Media Communications

-In the Senior Seminar in English students prepare a large writing project designed in cooperation with his or her advisor, perform the variety of tasks necessary to enter the job market: doing industry research and job searches, writing resumes and cover-letters, and preparing writing portfolios.
-Students must pass the "Senior Survival Week" English Program Exam, which is the final assessment of all English majors.
+In the Senior Seminar students perform the variety of tasks necessary to enter the job market: doing industry research and job searches, writing resumes and cover-letters, and preparing portfolios and demo reels.
+Students must pass the "Senior Survival Week" exam, which is the final assessment of all English & Media Communications majors.
 Senior standing is required.